speterlin/quant-trading/README.md

 For easy implementation create a directory with a Python virtual environment with up-to-date Python (3.12+) and pip.
 According to ChatGPT: 'Don’t store virtual environments inside iCloud folders, iCloud will corrupt venvs, symlinks, and compiled packages'.
 Then download packages `speterlin-stocks` and `speterlin-crypto` (pip automatically downloads their dependencies) and make sure they show up as directories in your `env/lib/python<<python_version>>/site-packages/` directory (as `speterlin_stocks` and `speterlin_crypto`) alongside a `personal.py` module you create there (an empty `.py` file) and other dependency packages for easy import.

-Set up accounts with a data API (`speterlin-stocks` is currently set up for Financial Modeling Prep $20/mo for stocks, `speterlin-crypto` is currently set up for CoinMarketCap $0/mo for crypto - no account needed).
-Set up accounts with a brokerage/exchange API (`speterlin-stocks` is currently using Alpaca for stocks which is margin trading - 2x your deposit, Kucoin - no real trading after new regulations in 2024-09 - for crypto).
+Set up accounts with a data API (`speterlin-stocks` is currently set up for Financial Modeling Prep $20/mo, `speterlin-crypto` is currently set up for CoinMarketCap $0/mo - no account needed).
+Set up accounts with a brokerage/exchange API (`speterlin-stocks` is currently using Alpaca - margin trading 2x your deposit, `speterlin-crypto` is using Kucoin - no real trading in USA after new regulations in 2024-09 - for crypto).
 Set up accounts with an AI analysis API (`speterlin-stocks` is using OpenAI and Google Gemini-Pro, `speterlin-crypto` is not using).
 If you decide to use different APIs (for data, brokerage/exchange, AI analysis) of your choosing you'll have to fork the appropriate `speterlin-stocks` or `speterlin-crypto` repo and add functions to integrate them into the logic flow.
 Make sure to label and store all of your base urls, keys, secret identities and auth tokens variables for your APIs in the `personal.py` module and .gitignore this module from any publicly sharing.

 Backtest algorithms (if you have saved data or access to an API's historical saved data else run a default algorithm - preferably with paper_trading=True - like the one in the script below until you have enough data) with different parameters (algorithms and parameters in this directory are chosen based on quant-trading readings from Medium.com - read my article regarding the subject [How I More Than 2xd My Quant Fund In A Year By Building a Trading Bot](https://medium.com/@speterlin12/how-i-more-than-2xd-my-quant-fund-in-a-year-by-building-a-trading-bot-919930cd29d) - regarding most common algorithms and parameters people use with success - simpler is generally better for retail traders due to lack of data and connection speed in comparison to Hedge Funds and Quant Trading firms) over saved data to see which algorithm and parameter combination work best for the period of time you backtest over which you deem to reflect current market conditions.